High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Background

-By performing the displacement operation to the data qubit by $\delta$, the variance of the qubit D in $q$ quadrature reduces from $\sigma^{2}_{p,{\rm A}}$ to ${\sigma '}^{2}_{q,{\rm D}}$, while the variance in $p$ quadrature increases from $\sigma^{2}_{p,{\rm D}}$ to $\sigma^{2}_{p,{\rm D}}+\sigma^{2}_{q,{\rm A}}$.
-In the case where $\sigma^{2}_{p,{\rm D}}=\sigma^{2}_{q,{\rm A}}=\sigma^{2}$, the ME-SQEC improves the variance of the data qubit in the $q$ quadrature by $\sigma^{2}/2$ in comparison to the SQEC without a maximum-likelihood estimation \cite{Note1}.(see also \cite{Noh} for a very recent and a related method regarding the improvement of the variance using the maximum-likelihood estimation in the single-qubit level.)
-We note that while the variance of the GKP qubit reduces by using the ME-SQEC, the qubit level error occurs, if the deviation value is more than $\sqrt{\pi}/2$ and the misidentification of the bit value occurs.
-To reduce the probability of misidentifying the bit value of the ancilla, we use the highly reliable measurement (HRM) introduced in Ref. \cite{KF2}. (see also Appendix \ref{AppB} for the description of the HRM.)
+respectively.
+We note that the proposed maximum-likelihood estimation is based on the fact that the true deviation values are obeyed the Gaussian distribution independently.
+Then, by performing the displacement operation on the data qubit by $\delta$, the variance of the qubit D in the $q$ quadrature reduces from $\sigma^{2}_{p,{\rm A}}$ to ${\sigma '}^{2}_{q,{\rm D}}$, while the variance in $p$ quadrature increases from $\sigma^{2}_{p,{\rm D}}$ to $\sigma^{2}_{p,{\rm D}}+\sigma^{2}_{q,{\rm A}}$.
+In the case where $\sigma^{2}_{p,{\rm D}}=\sigma^{2}_{q,{\rm A}}=\sigma^{2}$, the ME-SQEC improves the variance of the data qubit in the $q$ quadrature by $\sigma^{2}/2$ in comparison to the SQEC without a maximum-likelihood estimation.
+In the measurement, the qubit level error occurs when the deviation value is more than $\sqrt{\pi}/2$ and the misidentification of the bit value occurs.
+To reduce the probability of misidentifying the bit value of the ancilla, we use the HRM during the construction of the small-scale cluster state, as described in the next section.